"Where words fail, music speaks." - Hans Christian Anderson.

 CLASSICAL MUSIC SECTION

 The official accompanist will be available for competitions that have a set piece.
 No external accompanist will be allowed to accompany in any competition (excluding instrumental).
-If transpositions of Second Level set pieces are required, the accompaniment (in the required key) must be submitted for the official accompanist by Monday 7th April 2025.
+If transpositions of Second Level set pieces are required, the accompaniment (in the required key) must be submitted for the official accompanist by Friday 13th March 2026.

-Two copies of each piece of music, clearly marked with the event number and name of the competitor, must be submitted to the music secretary by Monday 7th April 2025.
+Two copies of each piece of music, clearly marked with the event number and name of the competitor, must be submitted to the music secretary by Friday 13th March 2026.
 One copy is required for the adjudicator and one for the accompanist.
 Please ensure that the accompanist’s copy is in a format that can be easily read (single sheets stapled in one corner will not be accepted).

-If the official accompanist is not required for ‘Own Choice’ events, one copy of music with the event number and name of the competitor should be submitted to the music secretary by Monday 7th April 2025.
+If the official accompanist is not required for ‘Own Choice’ events, one copy of music with the event number and name of the competitor should be submitted to the music secretary by Friday 13th March 2026.

 NO LATE ENTRIES WILL BE ACCEPTED.